Anal Fistulas and Crohn's DiseaseSkip to the navigation

 An anal fistula can often be treated with medicines.
 But sometimes surgery to repair the fistula may be needed.
 Conservative treatment with antibiotics and medicines to reduce pain and inflammation is usually tried before surgery.
 Surgery for an anal fistula sometimes does not heal well or takes a long time to heal.
 So it is usually done only if there is a complication such as an abscess.

-Anyone with an unusual anal fistula that does not respond to conservative treatment should be examined for Crohn's disease, since a fistula is often the first sign of Crohn's disease.
-An examination may include anoscopy or sigmoidoscopy, procedures that allow a doctor to view the lower rectum and lower large intestine through a viewing scope.
-Complete evaluation may require sedation because examination of the area can cause discomfort.
+Anyone with an unusual anal fistula that does not respond to conservative treatment should be examined for Crohn's disease.
+A fistula is often the first sign of Crohn's disease.
+An exam may include anoscopy or sigmoidoscopy.
+These are tests that allow a doctor to view the lower rectum and lower large intestine through a viewing scope.
+Complete evaluation may require sedation because the exam can cause discomfort.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

 Specialist Medical Reviewer Arvydas D. Vanagunas, MD - Gastroenterology